 In 1927, at the age of 23, my grandmother boarded a boat to China following the man she loved to Shanghai.

-As a little girl I used to love listening to my grandmother tell me tales from her travels.
+As a little girl, I used to love listening to Grannie tell me tales from her travels.
 Her fiancé had moved to Shanghai in 1925 to take up a teaching position.
 Two years later he sent for her to follow.
 I can’t imagine how my great grandparents must have felt about their daughter going off on such an adventure!
-The journey took weeks by boat rather than hours by plane as it would now and of course there were no mobiles, emails or skype to keep in touch with love ones.
+The journey took weeks by boat rather than hours by plane as it would now and of course there were no mobiles, emails or skype to keep in touch with loved ones.

 They married in Hong Kong and then lived in Shanghai, where my father was born, in Bubbling Well Road now called West Nanjing Road.

 Grannie’s stories about her life in China transported me to a world of haggling in the markets, holidays in Japan, visits to India and sailing on the Queen Mary.
 I remember laughing and squirming when she told me about her cook who had one really long finger nail; she was always telling him off because he used it to stir and taste his cooking!
 Last weekend I spoke to my father about what he remembers about growing up in China.
 I’ll share it with you in another post.
 It really is quite a tale, Shanghai Part 1.

 Souvenirs and old films

 The painted plates, vases and intricately carved furniture showing scenes of the orient that filled my Grandmother’s house in England fascinated me; pretty scenes of cherry trees in blossom, willow trees hanging over little bridges with figures in strange costumes.
 These and watching old films like Casablanca made me wonder what it would be like to go to far away, romantic-sounding places like Timbuktu and Mandalay collecting exotic souvenirs as I went.